juanpintodev/test_fullstack_juanpinto/DEPLOYMENT.md

 2. **Environment variables**: Ensure all required variables are set in Render
 3. **CORS errors**: Verify the frontend URL is included in the backend CORS configuration
 4. **Database connection**: Check that the MongoDB URI is correct and accessible
-5. **Firebase authentication**: Ensure Firebase service account credentials are properly formatted
+5. **Cognito authentication**: Ensure Cognito service account credentials are properly configuration

 ## Local Development
 To run locally: